Ways to Use Minecraft in Your Classroom

 Definitely check out the lessons above, and consider signing up for my newsletter to get more helpful tips like this.
 (I'll send you a set of free PDF activities for you to try!).

-I spent 7 years in the classroom working to make math magic in middle school, by integrating math, art, and technology.
+I spent 7 years in the classroom working to make math fun and relevant in middle school, by integrating math, art, and technology.
 I started Congruent Math to share this all with you.